shubhamnavale08/shubhamnavale08/README.md

 ## About Me

 - 💼 Aspiring Data Analyst
-- 🌱 I’m currently working as Data Analyst intern at AI Variant
+- 🌱 I’m currently working as Data Analyst intern at Unified Mentor
 - 🎓 Master of Commerce -Business Administration

 ## Tools and Languages